-My primary interest is modern and contemporary Italian poetry, with a focus on experimental forms and women’s production.
-My intermedia research dialogues with many disciplines, including but not limited to translation, sexuality and gender studies, queer theory, performance studies, digital culture.
+My primary interest is modern and contemporary Italian poetry, with a focus on experimental forms and non-male’s production.
+My intermedia research dialogues with many disciplines, including but not limited to translation studies, sexuality and gender studies, queer theory, performance studies, digital culture.

-I am a Junior Researcher (FCT) at the Centre for Comparative Studies (CEC) of the Universidade de Lisboa.
+I am a Junior Researcher (FCT) at the Centre for Comparative Studies (CEComp) of the Universidade de Lisboa.

 In my research, I explore the interplay between tradition and experimentalism in its forms, expressions, languages, and codes, with a focus on the socio-political implication behind women!s production of verbivocovisual poetry.